therealtejareddy/gender-classifier/README.md

-parser = argparse.ArgumentParser(description='Use this script to run age and gender recognition using OpenCV.') parser.add_argument('--input', help='Path to input image or video file.
+parser = argparse.ArgumentParser(description='Use this script to run age and gender recognition using OpenCV.') parser.add_argument('--input', help='Path to inpu                                           t image or video file.
 Skip this argument to capture frames from a camera.') parser.add_argument("--device", default="cpu", help="Device to inference on")

 args = parser.parse_args()